San Diego County DUI Law Center

 What happens after my California DUI record is expunged by my California DUI attorney?

 You will receive a California court order setting aside your California DUI conviction and dismissing your California DUI case.
 California DUI / Criminal record databases should be updated to reflect that your California DUI conviction was set aside and your California DUI case was dismissed.
-Your California DUI lawyer will get that for you.
+Your California DUI lawyer will request that court’s dismissal order for you.

 Will I need to go to Court?